Tax exemption certificates play a crucial role in your tax compliance as an online business.

 Others qualify based on the way they’ll be using their purchases.
 Retailers that are purchasing items to resell, for example, are typically issued usage-based resale certificates.
 Contractors who will be working on governmental projects may qualify for usage-based exemption certificates as agents of a government entity.

-Yet another type of tax exemption certificate is the direct pay certificate, which is most often used by companies that purchase both tax-exempt and taxable goods at the same time.
+Yet another type is the direct pay certificate, which is most often used by companies that purchase both tax-exempt and taxable goods at the same time.
 Companies using these certificates promise that they’ll handle their tax calculations and remittals on their own.